 2.2.
 Regional Gas Infrastructure And Market Development

-Through a Regional Gas Infrastructure and Market Development initiative, SADC is currently looking at programs and projects aimed to facilitate availability of sufficient, reliable, least cost energy services in support of its ambitions of its principal objectives.
+Through a Regional Gas Infrastructure and Market Development initiative, SADC is currently looking at programs and projects aimed to facilitate the availability of sufficient, reliable, least-cost energy services in support of the ambitions of its principal objectives.
 The objectives are concurrent with the SADC Protocol on Energy of 1996, which promotes harmonious development of national energy policies and matters of common interest for the balanced and equitable development of energy, throughout the Region.

 Do we have the policy and regulatory framework to provide an enabling environment to exploit our natural resources in the region?

 Do we have the gas infrastructure to transport the gas within the region to markets?